How to Become an Epidemiologist and Enhance Public Health

 • Direct and supervise teams of public health professionals working on large projects (applies to high-ranking epidemiologists or those in leadership positions)

-Depending on how they become epidemiologists and the specializations they choose, work environments of different epidemiologists can vary.
+Work environments of epidemiologists can vary.
 Most epidemiologists are employed by state and local governments, hospitals, universities and research organizations.
-Most also work in lab settings; however, many perform field work and interact with local communities while conducting research.
+Most also work in lab settings; however, many do field work and interact with local communities while conducting research.
 Some epidemiologists travel to remote locations or underdeveloped areas.

 How Long Does It Take to Become an Epidemiologist?

-Individual paths to an epidemiologist role can vary.
-Generally speaking, though, it takes a minimum of seven years to become an epidemiologist.
-For those who attend school part time, this will take longer.
+While individual paths may vary, it generally takes a minimum of seven years to become an epidemiologist.
+For those who attend school part time it will take longer.

-What Are the Skills Needed to Become an Epidemiologist?
+What Are the Skills Needed to Be an Epidemiologist?

-• Mathematics and statistics: Since epidemiologists regularly devise studies and conduct research, they’ll often rely on their skills in statistics and math to understand the large data sets they work with.
+• Mathematics and statistics: Since epidemiologists regularly devise studies and conduct research, they’ll often rely upon their skills in statistics and math to understand the large data sets they work with.

 • Attention to detail: Epidemiologists must be attentive and able to pick up on the significance of even the smallest details in the data they collect.

-• Communication: Epidemiologists need to be able to clearly relay their findings to public health officials and government agencies.
+• Communication: Epidemiologists need to be able to relay their findings to public health officials and government agencies clearly.
 They should have strong written and verbal communication skills.

 • Collaboration: Public health work is a team effort, so epidemiologists must be able to work in concert with other public health workers, government agencies and community members.

-• Leadership: For high-ranking epidemiologists working on large projects, leadership skills are critical for managing a team of epidemiologists and achieving collective goals.
+• Leadership: For high-ranking epidemiologists working on large projects, leadership skills are critical for managing a team of epidemiologists working to achieve a collective goal.

 Students have the convenience of being able to take 100% of their coursework online and receive personalized instruction from expert faculty members.
 USC’s quality of education and dedication to academic excellence help prepare graduates to make a difference in the field of public health.